syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ![schedule-appointment-in-winui-scheduler](Appointment_Images/adding-schedule-appointment-in-winui-scheduler.png)

 N>
-* The Scheduler supports functionality to arrange appointments according to their start time and duration for normal appointments in day, week and work week views.
+* The Scheduler supports functionality to arrange appointments according to their start time and duration for normal appointments in a day, week, and workweek views.
-* In Timeline views, all the appointments (span, all day and normal) are ordered and rendered based on start date time of appointment, followed by time duration of appointment, followed by `IsSpanned`, followed by `IsAllDay` and normal appointments.
+*  In Timeline views, all the appointments (span, all day, and normal) are ordered and rendered based on the start date-time of appointment, followed by the time duration of the appointment, `IsSpanned,` `IsAllDay,` and normal appointments.

 ## Scheduler item source and Mapping

 The Scheduler supports to bind any collection that implements the `IEnumerable` interface to populate appointments.
-You can map properties in business object to `ScheduleAppointment` by configuring the `AppointmentMapping` property.
-The following table that property shows mapping property details to `ScheduleAppointment`.
+You can map properties in the business object to `ScheduleAppointment` by configuring the `AppointmentMapping` property.
+The following table that property shows mapping property details to `ScheduleAppointment.`

 <table>
 <tr><th>Property Name</th><th>Description</th></tr>